 The seabird spectacle of northern and western Scotland is one of the great ornithological experiences in Europe.
-From mid May to late July seabird colonies are buzzing with birds, and our trips to Handa, the Bass Rock, Isle of May, Orkney, Shetland and the north coast of Sutherland and Caithness are all timed to see the colonies at their best, with tens of thousands of seabirds of over a dozen species including Guillemot, Razorbill, Puffin, Black Guillemot, Fulmar, Shag and breeding Great and Arctic Skua.
+From mid-May to late-July seabird colonies are buzzing with birds, and our trips to Handa, Troup Head, the Bass Rock, Isle of May, Orkney, Shetland and the north coast of Sutherland and Caithness are all timed to see the colonies at their best.
+There can be tens of thousands of birds of over a dozen species including Guillemot, Razorbill, Puffin, Black Guillemot, Fulmar, Shag and breeding Great and Arctic Skua.
 Our most intimate Puffin encounters are on the Treshnish Isles on our Mull and Inner Hebrides holidays and in Shetland.

 Hen Harrier and Merlin

 The highest densities of these raptors is on Orkney and the Inner and Outer Hebrides and all our trips to these places offer a good chance of seeing both.
-While the birds move around, and some of ours migrate south for winter, we get northern birds in to replace them, so it is possible to see them every week of the year right across the Highlands and Islands.
-Peak time is when they are hunting lower down and migrating through, with March/April and September/October being the best months.
+There are small numbers resident in the Highlands, and it is possible to see them every week of the year right across the Highlands and Islands.

 Local knowledge goes a long way for these hard to find mustelids!
 Otters are possible on all holidays throughout the year, with itineraries that stay on the West Coast, Inner and Outer Hebrides and Shetland offering the best opportunities.